giangnguyen2412/advanced-XAI-for-DeepLearning/protoPNET.md

 The training algorithm is divided into three stages: 1) stochastic gradient descent (SGD) of layers before the last layer; (2) projection of prototypes; (3) convex optimization of last layer.

+The prototypical patches are learned by a clustering algorithm included in the first Equation of 2.2.
+The step 1 of the training algo finds prototypes, while step 2 will update these prototypes.